edwintye/k8s-local-env/README.md

 deleting a namespace requires all the k8s apis to be responding.
 Since the metrics server creates the api `metrics.k8s.io/v1beta1`, we need to remove the metrics server last and *after* the additional namespaces is successfully deleted first.

-### Uninstall
-Enter `./teardown` in the shell to remove all the deployments.
-A flag of `./teardown -f` will lead to a total destruction of k8s with the namespaces logging, monitoring, and ingress disappearing right before your eyes.
-A double flag `./teardown -fm` rains hell and uninstall the metrics server as well as the namespaces.